acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 104         | No      | 1          |
 | 105         | Yes     | 1          |

+Steps:
+- Created a CTE called pizzas
+- Joined the customer_orders and the runner_orders tables to see the changes that were made as well as successful deliveries
+- Used a CASE statement to denote wheather a pizza had changes or not (any changes in the extras OR exclusions columns = 'Yes' and pizzas with no changes in either column = 'No')
+- Filtered for successful deliveries
+- Using the pizzas CTE, I counted the pizzas that had any changes
+- Grouped by the customer id to see the changes made for each individual customer

+Insights:
+- 3 customers made changes while 3 did not
+- Only customer 104 ordered pizzas with changes and without
+- Half of the pizzas ordered had changes

 ---
 #### 8. How many pizzas were delivered that had both exclusions and extras?